geem-lab/overreact-guide/src/tutorials.md

 It describes the reactions and the compounds in the system (take a look at a [more detailed description of the input format here](input.md)).
-The reactions are almost an exact translation of the diagram above (**the labels in the figure are the same ones as in the input file**).
-After performing the calculations and writing the input file, it's time to run overreact.
+The reactions are almost an exact translation of the diagram above (observe the labels in the figure are the same as in the input file).
+After performing the calculations, obtaining the logfiles, and writing the input file, _it's time to run overreact_.

-## Step 2: Run overreact (a tour over a typical output)
+## Step 2: Run overreact (or a tour over a typical output)

 A first run of overreact would look like this: